Skip to main content Skip to main navigation

 Wednesday 1:00 p.m.-2:00 p.m.
 ET

 The American Academy’s Commission on the Practice of Democratic Citizenship, co-chaired by Eric Liu, recently released a report titled "Habits of Heart and Mind: How to Fortify Civic Culture," highlighting the components of a healthy civic culture.
-Liu, CEO of Citizen University, joins Janice Brunner, Group General Counsel and Head of Civic Engagement at Travelers, to discuss why this report is so important today and how it can serve as a formula for fostering civic engagement in local communities.
+Liu, CEO of Citizen University, joined Janice Brunner, Group General Counsel and Head of Civic Engagement at Travelers, to discuss why this report is so important today and how it can serve as a formula for fostering civic engagement in local communities.

 This discussion is part of our Civic Conversations series in which Citizen TravelersSM – Travelers’ industry-leading, nonpartisan civic engagement initiative – and the Travelers Institute® are teaming up to host conversations among leading thinkers in the areas of civic engagement and civic learning.
 Stay tuned for more discussions featuring thought leaders in this dynamic space and thank you for supporting Citizen Travelers at the Travelers Institute.